-- For chronic lymphocytic leukemia, small lymphocytic lymphoma, or follicular lymphoma:
+- For chronic lymphocytic leukemia or small lymphocytic lymphoma:

-- Adults—25 milligrams (mg) two times a day for 28 days.
+- Adults—25 milligrams (mg) 2 times a day for 28 days.
 Your doctor may adjust your dose as needed.

 - Children—Use and dose must be determined by your doctor.

-- For chronic lymphocytic leukemia, small lymphocytic lymphoma, or follicular lymphoma:
+- For chronic lymphocytic leukemia or small lymphocytic lymphoma: